St Benet Biscop Catholic Academy: Description

-The school consists of two teaching blocks named after saints.
-In 2020 it was in the midst of a four million pound enlargement and refurbishment which involved securing the perimeter fence, gutting the St Oswald's building and extending the St Wilfrid's block.
-A new sports hall is being built, which will enable extra sports and co-curricular programmes.
+The school consists of six teaching blocks named after saints.
+In 2020 it was in the midst of a four million pound enlargement and refurbishment which involved securing the perimeter fence, gutting the St Oswald's administrative building and extending the St Wilfrid's block.
+Another new block, St Hilda's has been built of a pre-fab construction for September 2020.
+An Extension of the Hall was also built.
+This was completed in October 2020.
+Further development has been completed that consists of a new Sixth Form block, which will take the name of the current secondary English block, St Cuthbert, whilst the older secondary English block is scheduled to be levelled due to its outdated structure.
+A new sports hall was built, which will enable extra sports and co-curricular programmes.
 Separate, but on the school site is the Lodge.

 Academics

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.

 The school operates a two-year, Key Stage 3 where all the core National Curriculum subjects are taught.
 Year 7 and Year 8 study core subjects: Religious Education, English, Mathematics, Science.
-The following foundation subjects are offered: Art & Design, Computing, Technology, Drama, Core Skills, French, Spanish, Geography and History, Music and PE.
+The following foundation subjects are offered: Art & Design, Computing, Design Technology (Wood work, Textiles, Food Tech), Drama, Core Skills, French, Spanish, Geography and History, Music and PE.

-In years 9, 10 and 11, in the three-year Key Stage 4, students study a core of Religious Education, English Language and Literature, Mathematics, Science and PE with three options that are studied for five hours a fortnight.
+In years 10 and 11, in the two-year Key Stage 4, students study a core of Religious Education, English Language and Literature, Mathematics, Science and PE with three options that are studied for five hours a fortnight.
 These are chosen from a pool that varies each year.
-In 2019 BTEC Sport, BTEC Children's Play Learning & Development, and GCSE were offered in Drama, French, Spanish, Individual Sciences, IT, Product Design, Food and Nutrition, Health and Social Care, Business Studies, Geography, History, and Music.
+In 2022 BTEC Sport, BTEC Children's Play Learning & Development, and GCSE were offered in Drama, French, Spanish, Individual Sciences, IT, Product Design (Wood work and Textiles), Food and Nutrition, Health and Social Care, Business Studies, Geography, History, and Music.